AnthonyWesthead/AnthonyWesthead/README.md

 - 👋 Hi, I’m @AnthonyWesthead
 - 👀 I’m interested in Computer Coding
 - 🌱 I’m currently learning Computer Coding
-- 💞️ I’m looking to collaborate on A security system that is efficent
+- 💞️ I’m looking to collaborate on an Auth Key that is next level
 - 📫 How to reach me: I have no idea at all